lit/lit/packages/labs/react/README.md

 ### How it works

 `useController` uses `useState` to create and store an instance of a controller and a `ReactControllerHost`.
-If then calls the controller's lifecycle from the hook body and `useLayoutEffect` callbacks, emulating the `ReactiveElement` lifecycle as closely as possible. `ReactControllerHost` implements `addController` so that controller composition works and nested controller lifecycles are called correctly. `ReactControllerHost` also implements `requestUpdate` by calling a `useState` setter, so that a controller with new renderable state can cause its host component to re-render.
+It then calls the controller's lifecycle from the hook body and `useLayoutEffect` callbacks, emulating the `ReactiveElement` lifecycle as closely as possible. `ReactControllerHost` implements `addController` so that controller composition works and nested controller lifecycles are called correctly. `ReactControllerHost` also implements `requestUpdate` by calling a `useState` setter, so that a controller with new renderable state can cause its host component to re-render.

 Controller timings are implemented as follows: